 In Pennsylvania, when you have been arrested for DUI, you will face two legal proceedings.
-One is in criminal court, and the other with the Department of Motor Vehicles, otherwise known as the DMV.
+One is in criminal court, and the other is an administrative hearing with the Department of Motor Vehicles, otherwise known as the DMV.
 Each of these hearings is run by its own set of rules, regulations, and laws.
-Both will require a skilled DUI attorney to navigate.
+Both will require a skilled Pittsburgh criminal defense attorney to navigate.

 You can certainly schedule the DMV hearing yourself, and even attend it without representation; however, both the process for scheduling it and the hearing itself can be complicated and overwhelming.
 The outcome is too important to leave to chance.
 Your best bet is to hire a DUI attorney who has knowledge and experience in DMV hearings.

 Are you facing the suspension of your license related to a DUI charge?
 Do you want to set up a DMV hearing?
 Then you will need a criminal defense attorney experienced in handling DUI cases and DMV hearings.
 The Logue Criminal Defense team has defended hundreds of DUI cases.
 Logue Law Group serves the Pittsburgh, PA area, as well as West Virginia and Ohio.
 Call today for a free initial consultation.
 1-844-PITT-DUI or (412) 389-0805, or contact us online.